 The Company may be exposed to various types of risks, including market price risk, interest rate risk, and credit risk.
 Market price risk is the risk of decline in value of the investments held by the Company for a number of reasons, including changes in prevailing market and interest rates, increases in defaults, increases in voluntary prepayments for investments subject to prepayment risk, and widening credit spreads.
 Interest rate risk is the risk associated with the effects of the fluctuations in the prevailing level of market interest rates.
 Credit risk includes the risk of principal loss as well as the risk that a counterparty will be unable to pay amounts in full when due.
 Since 2007, the U.S. residential mortgage market has experienced severe dislocations and liquidity disruptions.
-Over the same period mortgage loans have experienced increased rates of delinquency, foreclosure and loss, although more recently the rate of increase has slowed.
+Over the same period mortgage loans have experienced increased rates of delinquency, foreclosure and loss.